Sue: I like this one already. We’re on location and it’s got a Land Rover in it.

-Me: You’re doing this on purpose, aren’t you?
+Me: You’re doing that on purpose now, aren’t you?

-As Stevens and the Brigadier argue the toss over who has the most jurisdiction, Sue is drawn to the scene’s political content.
+Stevens and the Brigadier argue the toss over who has the most jurisdiction when it comes to Global Chemicals.

 Sue: You could easily remake this story today.
-You wouldn’t have to change the script very much.
+You wouldn’t have to change the script very much, either.
 It’s perfect for our time: government corruption, backhanders, pollution.
 It’s like Edge of Darkness or something.

-The Doctor and Professor Jones decide that their only chance of rescuing Jo lies with Global Chemicals agreeing to loan them some equipment.
-When the company gives them the cold shoulder, the scientists decide to take matters into their own hands.
-Professor Jones turns up at the company’s gates with a marching band in tow, and the security forces are immediately scrambled.
+The Doctor and Professor Jones decide their only chance of rescuing Jo lies with Global Chemicals agreeing to loan them their equipment.
+So when the company gives them the cold shoulder, the scientists take matters into their own hands and Professor Jones turns up at the gates with a marching band in tow.
+The security forces are immediately scrambled.

-Sue: They are over-reacting a bit.
-It’s just some street performers.
-They would get on your tits after a while but they aren’t exactly al-Qaeda.
+Sue: They’re over-reacting a bit.
+They’re only street performers.
+They’d probably get on your tits after a while, but they aren’t exactly al-Qaeda.

 Me: Yeah, thanks for pointing that out, Nic.
 I may be in my early 40s but I can still see, you know.

-Sue: Just use your finger!
-You wouldn’t need a stuntman if you just used your finger.
+Sue: Use your finger!
+You wouldn’t need a stuntman if you used your finger.

-As Jo and Burt make their way through the mine, Burt is stupid enough to touch some of the green slime oozing from the walls.
-He starts to panic.
+As Jo and Burt make their way through the mine, Burt is stupid enough to touch the green slime that’s oozing out of the walls.

 Sue: Is there a subtitle track we could use?
 I didn’t understand a single word Burt just said.

-Me: I can’t believe he managed to finish a sentence without sticking Boyo at the end of it.
+Me: I can’t believe he actually finished a sentence without saying ‘boyo’ at the end of it.

 And then we enter a short spell where Sue becomes totally engrossed in the story.
-Nails are bitten.
+Nails are bitten and everything.

 Sue: This is quite good, isn’t it?

-Me: This story had a massive impact on me when I was young.
-It was the concept of contamination that really freaked me out – the fact you could catch the green death by simply touching someone who had it – I still feel funny when I think about it now.
+Me: This story had a massive impact on me when I was a boy.
+It was the concept of contamination that really freaked me out – the fact you could catch the green death by touching someone – I still feel a bit funny when I think about it now.

-When Jo encounters a hoard of maggots covered in green slime, Sue is fairly certain that she’s seen this all before:
+When Jo encounters a hoard of maggots covered in green slime, Sue thinks she’s seen it all before.